In This Article

 There are no education or age requirements to join AA.
 Membership is open to anybody looking to do something about their drinking problem.

-In fact, according to a comprehensive analysis done by a researcher at the Stanford School of Medicine, Alcoholics Anonymous is the most effective path to abstinence.
+In fact, according to a comprehensive analysis done by a researcher at the Stanford School of Medicine, Alcoholics Anonymous has a high success rate and is the most effective path to abstinence.

 People in AA have sponsors, a term that is commonly associated with AA.
 For effective alcohol addiction treatment, a sponsor is extremely helpful.

 A sponsor is a senior AA member who has been in recovery for at least one year.
 Sponsors help others navigate AA, attain or maintain sobriety, answer questions, work on the 12-steps, and provide accountability.

 The sponsor is also a confidant.
 They understand where the new members have been like nobody else can.
 New members can confide in their sponsor things they may not feel comfortable disclosing at meetings or to friends, family members, or loved ones.
 Sponsors offer help and guidance on an individual basis.